ColinKennedy/nvim2/README_6.md

 that plugin that puts the commandline in te center of the screen might be a good addition

-Neogen thinks it's a yield and return at once.
-Which isn't working

 Also make sure it works with contextlib.contextmanager, too